-Our business vision is for DE&I to be at the centre of everything we do.
-So that means applying a DE&I lens to all our initiatives and activity eg launching new a product, a marketing initiative, how we engage with our suppliers and customers or the culture we create for our own team members.
+Our business vision is for DE&I to be at the center of everything we do.
+So that means applying a DE&I lens to all our initiatives and activity eg launching new a product, a marketing initiative, how we engage with our suppliers and customers, or the culture we create for our own team members.

 What are you doing across your digital landscape to be inclusive?